 Humanity and technology: In conversation with Jo Guldi

-Living with Machines invites you to join us for two events with Professor Jo Guldi, where you will hear first hand from one of the world’s leading digital humanists.
-During this event, you will get insights into recently published historical research on global land rights and land reform and understand more about how the humanities is an area of extreme potential for growth in data science.
+Living with Machines organised two events with Professor Jo Guldi on 8th July 2022.
+During these lectures, we obtained insights from one of the world’s leading digital humanists into recently published historical research on global land rights and land reform and understood more about how the humanities is an area of extreme potential for growth in data science.

 Event 1: Pseudo History and Digital History: The Dangerous Art of Text Mining